freddez/html-indent/README.md

 ### Installation

 `html-indent` is written in [Rust](http://rust-lang.org/).
-For the moment the only option is to build it from source, so get Rust and do
+For the moment the only option is to build it from source, so [install Rust](https://rustup.rs/) then type

 ```
 $ cargo install